MyNameIsTrez/Minecraft-Reverse-Engineering/README.md

 Rewriting parts of Minecraft in Python to understand the game better.

+I used [RetroMCP-Java](https://github.com/MCPHackers/RetroMCP-Java) to decompile the game versions to their Java code.

 # Facts shared by 1.7.3 and 1.2.5
 - A chunk is 16 blocks wide and long
 - Mobs can't spawn within 24 blocks of any player or the world spawn